Wizcorp/panopticon/README.md

 ## Testing

 Tests for Panopticon are written in nodeunit.
-To run them, execute the following command in the Panopitcon directory:
+To run them, execute the following command in the Panopticon directory:

 ```bash
 nodeunit test